Impact

 Risk and Exploitability

 The CVSS score of 7.6 classifies the issue as high severity.
-No EPSS score is available, and the vulnerability has not been reported in CISA’s KEV catalog.
-Attackers can exploit the flaw by sending a crafted HTTP request to the search endpoint from a malicious web page that then causes the victim’s browser to execute the injected script.
-The attack requires that a user visits a page that triggers the vulnerable endpoint; no authentication is required.
+The EPSS score is < 1%, indicating a very low chance of exploitation, and the vulnerability is not listed in CISA’s KEV catalog.
+Attackers can trigger the flaw by sending a crafted HTTP request from a malicious web page to the vulnerable search endpoint, causing the victim’s browser to execute the injected script.
+The attack requires user interaction (visiting the malicious page) but no authentication.

 OpenCVE Enrichment